fiinix/fiinix.github.io/_posts/2015/november/2015-11-15-push-ups-planks-and-puking.md

 Now I don't have a habit of weighing myself---nothing good ever comes of it---and we don't even own a bathroom scale.
 Which means, the only time I would weight myself is when we go back to Finland, where my mom has a scale in her bathroom---

-*Yeah, it's a convoluted and complicated as it sounds.*
+*Yeah, it's as convoluted and complicated as it sounds.*

 ---This of course means that I have very little data on how my weight has changed since I started exercising.